mysecus/HaveIBeenPwned-ADCheck/README.md

 ## Create a copy of ntds.dit and the HKLM\SYSTEM registry hive
 If you've ever tried navigating to %SystemRoot%\NTDS\ and copying the ntds.dit file, you've probably experienced that it's in-use and unable to be copied.
-Instead of shutting down the domain controller, pulling the hard drive, and copying the file, we can use a built in utility to make a copy of it.
+Instead of shutting down the domain controller, pulling the hard drive, and copying the file, Windows contains a built in utility to make a copy of it.

 1. Open PowerShell as an administrator on the domain controller and open the NT Directory Service Utility:
     ```